 - 1. A boat including its components that has been altered or modified so as to adversely affect its operation, performance or durability. - 2.
-Any damage resulting from an impact with another object. - 3.
-Windshield breakage and leakage around windshields, hatches or other designed openings. - 4.
+Any damage resulting from an impact with another object.

+- 3. Windshield breakage and leakage around windshields, hatches or other designed openings. - 4.
 Gelcoat finishes including blistering, cracking, crazing, fading, chalking or discoloration (except as noted above). - 5.
 Carpet and upholstery wear, fraying or tearing. - 6.
 A boat which has been overpowered according to the maximum recommended engine horsepower specified on the capacity plate. - 7.
-A boat with an engine setback that is in excess of eight (8) inches, or ten (10) inches on a Z Comanche and Bay Ranger, or twelve (12) inches on a 2410 Bay Ranger. - 8.
+A boat with an engine setback that is in excess of eight (8) inches, or ten (10) inches on a Z Comanche and Bay Ranger, or twelve (12) inches on a 2310 and 2410 Bay Ranger. - 8.
 Estimated characteristics such as weight, speed and fuel consumption. - 9.
-Any boat which has been misused, used in a negligent manner, used for racing, used for rental or other commercial purposes, used without normal maintenance, operated contrary to any instruction furnished by Wood, involved in an accident or operated in violation of any Federal, State, Coast Guard or other governmental agency laws, rules or regulations. - 10.
+Any boat which has been misused, used in a negligent manner, used for racing, used for rental, military, rescue, fire, safety, medical, police, law enforcement, patrol, or other similar governmental use, or other commercial purposes, used without normal maintenance, operated contrary to any instruction furnished by Ranger, involved in an accident or operated in violation of any Federal, State, Coast Guard or other governmental agency laws, rules or regulations. - 10.
 Loss of time, inconvenience, boat payments, retail charges, travel expense, loss of use, haul out, launch, towing and storage charges, loss of or damage to personal property, or other remedies not specifically allowed. - 11.
 Dealer preparation, cleaning, final adjustments and alignments in preparing the boat for delivery. - 12.
-Trailer tires, paint chipping, rust/corrosion, axle alignment and trailer components manufactured by companies other than Wood. - 13.
-Engines, outdrives, controls, propellers, batteries and other equipment or accessories that are not manufactured by Wood, whether or not warranted by other manufacturers.
+Trailer tires, paint chipping, rust/corrosion, axle alignment and trailer components manufactured by companies other than Ranger. - 13.
+Engines, outdrives, controls, propellers, batteries and other equipment or accessories that are not manufactured by Ranger, whether or not warranted by other manufacturers.

-Repairs will only be authorized after Wood is satisfied that there is a defect in material or workmanship.
+Repairs will only be authorized after Ranger is satisfied that there is a defect in material or workmanship.

-Your sole and exclusive remedy under this express warranty or any applicable implied warranty is the repair or replacement, at Wood's sole option, of parts and components covered by this warranty, and does not include incidental or consequential damages, which are specifically DISCLAIMED AND EXCLUDED from warranty coverage.
+Your sole and exclusive remedy under this express warranty or any applicable implied warranty is the repair or replacement, at Ranger's sole option, of parts and components covered by this warranty, and does not include incidental or consequential damages, which are specifically DISCLAIMED AND EXCLUDED from warranty coverage.
 Note: SOME STATES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATION OR EXCLUSION MAY NOT APPLY TO YOU.
 Any legal action alleging a breach of any applicable warranty coverage must be brought within one (1) year from the date the alleged breach first occurred.

 To obtain warranty service, you must return your boat or trailer, including any alleged defective part, to an authorized Ranger® dealer within the applicable warranty period to obtain warranty service.
 The Ranger® dealer will carry out the warranty procedures on the owner's behalf.
-All warranty work will be performed at an authorized dealer, at the Wood factory, or at another repair facility that Wood selects.
+All warranty work will be performed at an authorized dealer, at the Ranger factory, or at another repair facility that Ranger selects.
 The owner is responsible for the expense associated with transporting the boat to and from the repair facility.

-This document contains the entire warranty given by Wood.
-Wood does not authorize any person or persons, including Ranger® dealers, to change the terms of this express limited warranty, which is Wood's only warranty.
-Wood reserves the right to change or improve the design or manufacture of Ranger® boats without obligation to modify any boat previously manufactured.
+This document contains the entire warranty given by Ranger.
+Ranger does not authorize any person or persons, including Ranger® dealers, to change the terms of this express limited warranty, which is Ranger's only warranty.
+Ranger reserves the right to change or improve the design or manufacture of Ranger® boats without obligation to modify any boat previously manufactured.

-Wood Manufacturing Company, Inc. Highway 178 North • P.O.
+Ranger Boats, LLC Highway 178 North P.O.
 Box 179 Flippin, AR 72634 870.453.2222